+Your footnote says, "*The exception is to use present tense for statements that remain true over time: 'She said she believed in demonic possession' suggests that she no longer holds the belief.
+'She said she believes in demonic possession' suggests that she still does."
 I have to disagree with this generalization; "She said she believed" is normal sequence of tenses (except in JournoLand?), with the subodinate verb following the main one into the past.
 I wrote about this a month ago, noting that the Times is hard-line on following sequence of tenses, while Garner leans far to the opposite side.
 But the traditional usage is "she said she was," which doesn't imply that she isn't any longer.

 It's possible that I didn't pick the best example.
 In "She said the earth moves around the sun," would you make moves past tense?
 But that's not why I bring this up.

 The post, "Well said," went up on July 11, and Ms Freeman commented nearly a week later.
 I might have missed it if she hadn't sent me a note.